Disabled Children's Service

 • Short breaks providing overnight care - see Short Breaks Procedure;

-• Support services using direct payments if appropriate - see the Direct Payments Procedure;
+• Support services using direct payments if appropriate - see the Personal Budgets and Direct Payments Procedure;

 • Support services using an Individual Budget if appropriate.